 Marriage Requirements Basics: Consent, Age, and Capacity

 Age is an additional aspect of consent to marry.
-All states prescribe the age which must be reached by both parties to the marriage before they are able to legally agree to become husband and wife without parental permission.
-For all but two states this "age of consent" is eighteen (in Mississippi the age is twenty-one and in Nebraska the age is nineteen).
+All states set the age which must be reached by both parties to the marriage before they are able to legally agree to become spouses without parental permission.
+For all but two states, this "age of consent" is eighteen (in Mississippi the age is 21 and in Nebraska the age is 19).

 The states vary in determining the minimum age at which a couple can marry with parental consent.
 For the majority of states this age is sixteen, though in a very few states the age is as low as fourteen.

 Capacity generally refers to the mental ability of one or both of the parties to the marriage to agree to become husband and wife.
 Both parties must be of "sound" mind and capable of agreeing to the marriage.
 Not all forms of mental illness and insanity serve to render someone incapable of entering into a marriage.
 A common test of capacity is the ability of individuals to understand the nature of marriage, and what their responsibilities are to their partners once they enter into the union such as financial obligations.
 Physical incapacity -- and in particular the physical inability to have sexual intercourse -- does not in and of itself render one incapable of marrying, and does not on its face void a marriage that has already occurred.

 No, you can't.
 Two people generally cannot be blood relatives.
 In most states, they can't be closer than third cousins.
 Many states allow first cousins to marry if they are of an elderly age and no longer able to conceive.

 Many states still only allow marriage to be between a man and a woman - but same-sex marriage laws are changing every day.
 Although the majority of states have some form of legal restriction on same sex marriage, a growing number of states and/or courts are allowing same sex marriages.

 Consult an Experienced Family Law Attorney